 Providence arts initiative AS220 has repeatedly received NEA funding for AS220 Youth, a free-of-charge after school arts education program for local at-risk youth and incarcerated teenagers at the Rhode Island Training School.
 AS220 communications director David Dvorchak told the Independent that his organization aims to make these programs self-sustaining models, and that AS220 Youth is central to its mission of serving local young people of color, so that AS220 has both the means and the drive to continue its programming with or without federal funding.
 But, he said, “AS220 can’t do it all.
 It’s incredible that Providence has such a good number of youth arts programs in addition to our youth program.
 [AS220 Youth] operates at a max capacity all the time; there’s a waiting list to get in.
 These other organizations being able to operate and being supported by the NEA is a major benefit to the city and to the state.”

 Patricia C. Phillips, a curator and critic who writes about contemporary art, architecture, and design, was the Interim Associate Provost at RISD when the NEA awarded Providence an “Our Town” grant in 2011.
 Phillips helped facilitate a RISD course in which students developed public art project proposals funded by the grant in an effort to revitalize Kennedy Plaza.
-While the grant’s mission was controversial, gentrifying downtown Providence and problematizing questions of how it would actually serve people who rely on public transportation, Phillips told the Independent that the project helped “animate and activate a public space, and engage people in a dialogue about what public life means and what public space represents.”
+While the grant’s mission was controversial, problematizing questions of how the Plaza would continue to serve people who rely on public transportation, Phillips told the Independent that the project helped “animate and activate a public space, and engage people in a dialogue about what public life means and what public space represents.”

 According to a retrospective of the NEA published on their website, former President Richard Nixon favored this harmonizing quality by supporting the organization during the politically divisive Vietnam War.
 “The president wanted for his own an issue that would not divide his audience into sympathetic hawks and hostile doves,” the NEA wrote.
 By relying on decades-old polarized rhetoric, the 45th president has already lost that potential for unity.